Typhoon Lagoon FAQ

 What is Typhoon Lagoon like?

-As you enter TL, you walk along a short path up a slight hill past an old beach patrol “woody” station wagon and some live macaws.
+As you enter TL, you walk along a short path up a slight hill past an old beach patrol “woody” station wagon.
 As you reach the top of the rise you catch your first glimpse of the former Placid Palms Resort, with its storm-damaged thatched-roof buildings coursing along the palm-lined pathways that meander off to your left and right.

 Over the bridge, a vast expanse of crystal-clear azure-blue water unfolds before you.
 The waters lap up onto white, sandy beaches that stretch around three sides of the lagoon and play host to towering palms, thatched umbrellas and countless gleaming white lounge chairs.
 Every minute or two you catch the sound of surf as the mighty waves come roaring in.